 The specimen CG-0060 is a smaller specimen with several well-preserved features.
 The outer shell material is missing at two places on the shell.
-Growth lines from inside the shell are clearly visible.
+However, growth lines from inside the shell are visible.
 Outer shell growth lines are also visible on this specimen.
-A clean separation from the matrix created an exceptional specimen when viewed up-close.
+When viewed up close, clean separation from the matrix created an exceptional representative.

 Juvenile Specimen CG-0219, a Tiny but Detailed Example

 The scale bar on photos of CG-0219 Shansiella carbonaria is in millimeters, not centimeters.
 Despite its tiny size, there is a lot of detail available with this particular fossilized gastropod.
 The aperture is a bit more intact than typical recovered examples.
 In particular, the preserved growth lines are exceptional.
 They are difficult to see along the selenizone, but small parts can be observed.
 The broader channel between the costae where the selenizone runs is easy to discern.

 This heavily weathered specimen provides some detailed depth into the shell matrix.
 Most striking is the characteristic of eroded ornament structures showing differing weathering on the topmost ridges versus the central concave depression.
 Figure 12 shows these structures.
 The more solid peaks are visible with a powdery white central depression that has eroded differently.

 Another interesting feature of CG-0226 is how preserved the spire is.
 While most of the outer shell material has eroded in this view, the inner shell layer is maintained.
 The spire wraps around the columella.
 The ornament lines can be seen barely on the whorl.
 This photo shows how rapidly the whorls can expand with each revolution.